Before students can take the test, you should check the following:

 However, if you enter the wrong password three times in a row, you will not be able to start the student's test.

-Check the Monitor Password - Star Tests Preference to make sure you are using the correct monitor password.
+Check the Monitor Password preference to make sure you are using the correct monitor password.

-- If the student has not taken a Star Math test in the past 180 days, the student must answer a few simple practice questions to make sure the student understands how to answer them.
+- If the student has not taken a Star Reading Spanish test in the past 180 days, the student must answer a few practice questions to make sure the student understands how to answer them.

-- Once the student is satisfied that he or she has chosen the correct answer, the student enters the answer, either with the keyboard (by pressing Enter or return), with the mouse (by clicking Next), or by tapping Next (if using a tablet).
+- Once the student is satisfied that he or she has chosen the correct answer, the student enters the answer, either using the keyboard (by pressing Enter or return), or by selecting Siguiente (Next) with either the mouse or by tapping it (on tablets).

 A clock appears on the screen when the student has 15 or fewer seconds left to answer the question.

-- During the practice, if the student does not choose an answer to a question before time runs out, or if the student has chosen an answer but does not enter it before time runs out, Star Math considers it an incorrect answer.
+- During the practice, if the student does not choose an answer to a question before time runs out, or if the student has chosen an answer but does not enter it before time runs out, Star Reading Spanish considers it an incorrect answer.

 The student will be notified if time runs out on a question; the test will move on to the next question.

-- If the student answers two of the three practice questions correctly, a message tells the student that the test is about to start; go ahead to the next step.
+- After the student answers three practice questions correctly, a message tells the student that the test is about to start.

-- If the student has chosen an answer, but does not enter it before time runs out, Star Math will count the chosen answer as the student's answer to the question.
+- If the student has chosen an answer, but does not enter it before time runs out, Star Reading Spanish will count the chosen answer as the student's answer to the question.

-- If the student has not chosen an answer before time runs out, Star Math considers it an incorrect answer.
+- If the student has not chosen an answer before time runs out, Star Reading Spanish considers it an incorrect answer.